daugsbi/simpleen-cli/README.md

   --config=config      [default: ./simpleen.config.json] Defines where you config file is located --lockFile=lockFile  [default: ./simpleen.lock.json] Defines where your lock file is located
 ```

+## `simpleen upload`

+Saves the current translation results at simpleen.io.
+These are used for subsequent translations and are not counted to your quota.
+If you have already some parts translated, use this command before `simpleen translate` to save your progress.
+Also if you have adapted your target files, use this command to sync your changes.

+## `simpleen usage`

+Shows the current quota of your account.
+A segment is one translatable value in your JSON file.

 ## `simpleen help [COMMAND]`